-If the Event Viewer solution was not successful, then you have one reliable solution available: reinstall Windows 10 again.
+If none of the solutions was unsuccessful, you have one reliable solution: reinstall Windows 10.

 After you have reinstalled your Windows 10, the store Data structure corruption error will not appear again.

-BSOD errors can create a lot of problems, but in most cases, they can be fixed with specialized tools.
+BSOD errors can create many problems, but they can be fixed with specialized tools in most cases.

 Did our solutions help you fix Store data structure corruption error?
 Let us know in the comments below.